 When the vision was over, I felt better.
 I relived that vision so many times during my secondary school years.

-Everything I saw in my vision was accurate to the tiniest detail, except I no longer wished my father dead because I no longer lived with him.
-I was now a married woman with a child and my father had already demonstrated a readiness to support me in whatever decision I took.
-This of course couldn’t bridge the gap that was between us since childhood, especially that he was still abusive towards my mother, though it made my feelings for him become more moderate.
+Everything I saw in my vision was accurate to the tiniest detail, except I no longer dreamt that my father died because I no longer lived with him.
+I was then a married woman with a child and my father had already demonstrated a readiness to support me in whatever decision I took.
+This, of course, couldn’t bridge the gap that was between us since childhood, especially that he was still abusive towards my mother, though it made my feelings for him become more moderate.

 As a Christian, I also became familiar with the concept of prophesying, something that was not part of my culture when I was growing up.
-According to my religious background, the last prophet that God sent and would ever send, came about 1500 years ago.
-Prophecy had since came to a halt.
+According to my religious background, the last prophet that God sent and would ever send came about 1500 years ago.
+The prophecy has since come to a halt.
 Since I grew up as an atheist, I believed neither in this prophet nor in me having any extra powers.
-But I didn’t know how to explain those few random occasions, when I was ‘tipped off’ about what was going to happen in the future whether in a dream, vision or just an outside thought in my own mind.
+But I didn’t know how to explain those few random occasions when I was ‘tipped off’ about what was going to happen in the future whether in a dream, vision or just an outside thought in my own mind.